St Mary’s Early Childhood Education Centre has 8 teachers, including and led by our Head Teacher, Heather Te Huia.

 I have nearly 35 years’ experience in early childhood education and am a qualified and registered teacher.
 I love working here at St Mary’s Early Childhood Education Centre — the families, children and parents inspire me.

 I believe that teaching children begins with getting to know them and their families very well and building strong and informative relationships with each other.
 Children grow in different ways according to their experiences.
 Knowing what knowledge they come with allows me to foster and extend their thinking.
 I enjoy planning programs that care for and educate the holistic (whole) child, while supporting them in gaining social skills enabling them to enjoy learning.
+Keeping up to date with my own knowledge in relations to children’s learning and development is extremely important for me.
+I am constantly upgrading my qualifications and knowledge.

 I am married with 4 children/tamariki and 13 grandchildren/mokopuna and I live in Porirua.
 I enjoy sharing the Lord’s love with the children and adults I come in contact with.